lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

     address from,
     address to,
     uint256 amount,
-    bool force,
+    bool allowNonLSP1Recipient,
     bytes memory data
 ) public
 ```

 Transfers an `amount` of tokens from the `from` address to the `to` address.
-The `force` parameter **MUST** be set to TRUE when transferring tokens to Externally Owned Accounts (EOAs) or if contracts do not implement the [LSP1-UniversalReceiverDelegate Standard](../generic-standards/lsp1-universal-receiver.md).
+The `allowNonLSP1Recipient` parameter **MUST** be set to TRUE when transferring tokens to Externally Owned Accounts (EOAs) or if contracts do not implement the [LSP1-UniversalReceiverDelegate Standard](../generic-standards/lsp1-universal-receiver.md).

 Will notify the token sender and receiver by calling the `universalReceiver(...)` function on the `from` and `to` address.